shadowcache/Cuki-Artifact-Alluxio/README.md

 - mysql 8.0.3
 - S3

+The recommended Linux kernel version is  `3.10.0-229.el7.x86_64`.

+In our experiments, each machine has  `32 GB` memory and  `Intel Xeon(R) Gold 6248` CPU with ten `2.5GHz` cores.
+The Linux system is Centos 7.

+After you clone the Git repo, the repo name should be renamed as follows:

+- The `"Cuki-Artifact-WSS-Estimation"` should be renamed to `"wss-estimation"`.

+- The `"Cuki-Artifact-Presto"` should be renamed to `"presto_cuki"`.

+- The `"Cuki-Artifact-ALLUXIO"` should be renamed to `"alluxio"`.

 First, you need to deploy hive with its metastore in hdfs and mysql.
 The TPC-DS data should be located in S3.
 We also prepare the TPC-DS data in our S3.
 If you want to access our S3, please contact us.
 Then compile the Alluxio provided by us:
 ```cmd